julianrubisch/attractor/README.md

 ### Live Reloading

-If you have [guard-livereload](https://github.com/guard/guard-livereload) (or a similar service) running on your project, you can leverage the hot reloading functionality by specifying `--watch|-w`.
+If you have [guard-livereload][guard-livereload] (or a similar service) running on your project, you can leverage the hot reloading functionality by specifying `--watch|-w`.
 Attractor will then live-reload the browser window when a file watched by `guard-livereload` changes.

 ## CI Usage